fscorrupt/awesome-stars/README.md

 - [PSAppDeployToolkit/PSAppDeployToolkit](https://github.com/PSAppDeployToolkit/PSAppDeployToolkit) - Project Homepage & Forums
 - [dnSpyEx/dnSpy](https://github.com/dnSpyEx/dnSpy) - Unofficial revival of the well known .NET debugger and assembly editor, dnSpy
 - [endpointmanager/wingetbridge-powershell](https://github.com/endpointmanager/wingetbridge-powershell) - An easy-to-use Powershell-Module that completes the ability to automatically provide and maintain applications in your software deployment tool by using the Windows Package Manager Repository.
+- [kimmknight/raweb](https://github.com/kimmknight/raweb) - A modern web interface for your RemoteApps hosted on Windows 10, 11 and Server.
 - [MicrosoftDocs/WDAC-Toolkit](https://github.com/MicrosoftDocs/WDAC-Toolkit) - Documentation and tools to access Windows Defender Application Control (WDAC) technology.
 - [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.
 - [drkno/pfs](https://github.com/drkno/pfs) - Mount any remote Plex server including ones you do not own as a local filesystem